Science here, there and everywhere

 Advantages of Eating in Peace

 Click here for another.
-It's Less elegant, but change the number up top left, and click "play."
+It's not as pretty, but has more balls.
+Change the number up top left, and click "play."
 You can mess with the balls as they're moving.
-You can turn the sound ont.
+Close ads and turn the sound on.

 And another cool pendulum thing, kind of a cross between the physics of music, and the art made by wrapping stringing across a pattern of nails on a board.
 Trippy hippy stuff.
 (And physics pattern stuff.)